rkuma183/wilsonmar.github.io/_posts/2016-11-21-selenium-setup.md

 Unpacking objects: 100% (14/14), done.
    </pre>

-0. Verify if Maven can run:
+0. Verify if Maven can download libraries specified in the app's <strong>pom.xml</strong> file:

    <tt><strong>
    mvn test
    </strong></tt>

-   If all goes well, you'll get a lot of outputs ending with something like:
+   If SUCCESS is returned, you'll get a lot of outputs ending with something like:

    <pre>
 Running com.javafortesters.junit.MyFirstTest